 Balancing Safety Stock and Cash Flow

-Safety stock protects against uncertainty.
-However, excessive buffers tie up cash.
+Maintaining safety stock protects against demand fluctuations.
+However, excessive stock ties up capital.

 Adapting Forecasts Over Time